rcrum003/HiveControl/README.md

 [Release Notes](https://raw.githubusercontent.com/rcrum003/HiveControl/master/RELEASE)

 ## Update
-We currently support all Raspberry PI hardward/software platforms except the new PI4.
+We currently support all Raspberry PI hardward/software platforms, INCLUDING the new PI4, Raspbian Buster Verified install.sh works as expected on Raspbian Buster as of 8/13/2019.
-Current install works on the lastest Raspbian OS, except the new one for PI4.
-We have ordered a PI4 and are awaiting to test compatability

 ## Now includes beecounter code
 Only use these instructions if you have version 1.61 and below.